What Happens When You Send a Message? Behind the Scenes of WhatsApp and Similar Apps

 1. Message Creation

-When you type a message like “Hello!” and hit Send, your app creates something called a message request.
-This request contains:
+When you type a message like “Hello!” and hit Send, WhatsApp (or any messaging app) does the following:

 • Your friend’s unique ID (their phone number or WhatsApp ID).

-• Metadata like the time and your ID.
+• Some small extra details like time of sending and your user ID.

 2. Message Encryption

-Before the message leaves your phone, WhatsApp encrypts it using end-to-end encryption.
-This means:
+Before your message leaves your phone, it gets encrypted.

-• Only your friend’s device can decrypt and read it.
+• Only your friend’s phone has the key to unlock and read your message.

 3. Sending the Message (API Request)